 Dismissal: notice and reason

-Under Section 86 of the Act, “reasonable notice” has to be given before the termination of the contract.
+Under Section 86 of the Act, 'reasonable notice' has to be given before the termination of the contract.
 That applies to both the employee and the employer.

-The duration of a reasonable notice period depends on the employment duration of the employee.
+The duration of a reasonable notice period depends on the employment duration.
 If the employee has worked for more than one month then a minimum notice period of one week should be issued in case of dismissal.
 After 2 years of service, the duration of a reasonable notice period increases to two weeks.
 After 3 years, the duration increases by another week to 3 and so on to a maximum of twelve week’s notice.
 However, the employer can also issue pay in lieu of notice, if this is mentioned in the employee’s contract of employment.